rupeshnemade/sumologic-kubernetes-collection/deploy/docs/Best_Practices.md

 ### Examples

-Here is some useful examples and calculations for queue and batch parameters.
+Here are some useful examples and calculations for queue and batch parameters.

 For the calculations below we made an assumption that a single metric data point is around 1 kilobyte in size, including metadata.
 This assumption is based on the average data we ingest.